Patti Towler was appointed President and CEO of CPA Nova Scotia in September 2015.

 Associate Registrar and the Director of Professional Standards.
 Contact Lori for information on public accounting licensing, firm registration/renewals, firm name changes and

-As Director of Member Services, Amy is responsible for overseeing programs including Continuing Professional Development delivery, affinity partnerships, member recognition and special events and other initiatives to support connectivity within the membership.
+As Director of Member Services, Amy is responsible for overseeing programs including Continuing Professional Development, affinity partnerships, member recognition and special events and other initiatives to support connectivity within the membership.

 Rodney manages the day to day operations of CPA Nova Scotia, responsible for establishing and maintaining the organization's financial structure, including budgeting, billings, financial reporting and payroll.
 He also oversees CPA Nova Scotia's technological infrastructure, facilities, and human resource functions.

-As the Director of Communications, Jessica is responsible for the strategic communications planning including, member communication, public information, and brand development for CPA Nova Scotia in keeping with CPA Canada Brand Standards.
+As the Director of Communications, Jessica is responsible for the strategic communications planning including, member communication, public information, and brand development for CPA Nova Scotia.

-As the Director of Communications, Coralee is responsible for the strategic communications planning including, member communication, general public information and brand development for CPA Nova Scotia in keeping with CPA Canada Brand Standards.
+As the Director of Communications, Coralee is responsible for the strategic communications planning including, member communication, general public information and brand development for CPA Nova Scotia.